 On January 10, 2023, our board of directors adopted and submitted for stockholder approval the 2023 Plan, which 2023 Plan was later approved by the Company's stockholders.
-Prior to the effective date of the registration statement of which this prospectus forms a part, we will amend the 2023 Plan, and submit such amendment for stockholder approval, to increase the number of shares available for issuance thereunder to 444,444 (after giving effect to the Reverse Stock Split).
+On February 15, 2023, we amended the 2023 Plan to increase the number of shares available for issuance thereunder to 444,444 (after giving effect to the Reverse Stock Split).
 The following summary of the material features of the 2023 Plan is qualified in its entirety by reference to the complete text of the 2023 Plan, a copy of which is filed with the registration statement of which this prospectus forms a part.
 The 2023 Plan will terminate on January 10, 2033, in accordance with its terms, although, awards outstanding under the 2023 Plan will continue to be governed by their existing terms after the 2023 Plan's expiration.

 Share Reserve.
-Upon consummation of the IPO, we will have reserved 444,444 shares of our Common Stock for issuance under the 2023 Plan (after giving effect to the 1-for-9 Reverse Stock Split in connection with the IPO Transactions).
+We have reserved 444,444 shares of our Common Stock for issuance under the 2023 Plan (after giving effect to the 1-for-9 Reverse Stock Split in connection with the IPO Transactions).
 Unissued shares of Common Stock subject to awards that fail to settle, vest or be fully exercised prior to expiration or other termination shall again become available for grant under the terms of the 2023 Plan.

 Administration.
 Our board of directors currently administers the 2023 Plan.
-Following the IPO, it is intended that the compensation committee of our board of directors will administer the 2023 Plan.
+The compensation committee of our board of directors administers the 2023 Plan.
 The administrator has complete discretion to make all decisions relating to the 2023 Plan and outstanding awards.